 Stories that matter to the people

-In Somalia and Somaliland, as in other regions where press freedom and freedom of expression are limited, the provision of information through the media is often heavily influenced by politicians, business elites and the government on the national level.
-Citizens therefore do not hear or read about the stories that matter to them in their everyday lives.
+In Somalia and Somaliland, as in other regions where press freedom and freedom of expression are constrained, the provision of information through the media is often heavily influenced by politicians, business elites and the government.
+Because of this, citizens do not hear or read about the events that matter to them in their everyday lives.
 By training and stimulating young citizen journalists to produce stories about their communities, Free Press Unlimited contributes to holding local authorities more accountable for their actions and decisions.
-The weekly broadcast investigative radio show ‘Our Right to Know’, moreover, provides a space for local news of human interest, which aligns with the rules and ethics of fact-based journalism.
+Additionally, the weekly broadcast of investigative radio show ‘Our Right to Know’ provides a space for local news which is fact-based and adheres to journalistic ethics.

 Building new capacities